lanl/epicast-julia-tools/README.md

 ## Install

 A smoother installation expierence is stil a wip.
 For now you need to install each sub-module that you would like to use *AFTER* installing it's dependencies.
-For an example:
+For example:

 ```julia
 import Pkg